moby/moby/integration/network/bridge/iptablesdoc/generated/usernet-portmap-noproxy.md

     [ProgramChain][1].
   - The "SKIP DNAT" RETURN rule for packets routed to the bridge is omitted from the DOCKER chain [setupIPTablesInternal][2].
+  - A MASQUERADE rule is added for packets sent from the container to one of its own published ports on the host.
   - A MASQUERADE rule for packets from a LOCAL source address is included in POSTROUTING [setupIPTablesInternal][3].
   - In the DOCKER chain's DNAT rule, there's no destination bridge [setPerPortNAT][4].